WakenAI/sc_filter_interp/README.md

 ---
 ## Output Usage

-The examples above use the `out_type='raw'` option when filtering.
+The examples above use the `f_chan=None` option when filtering.
 These mimic an analog signal via upsampled channel outputs.
 The sampling rate varies for each channel and is `sample_rate = 12*fc*over_samp`.
 Due to the varing sample rates, the output lengths of the channel vectors holding the samples also varies.

 In an actual system, the output of each channel is muxed to a single ADC as shown in the diagram below.
 One sample is taken from the first channel, a second sample from the second channel, and so on.
 The default per-channel sample rate is 1 kHz (recall the output bandwidth is approximatly `fbb = 300 Hz`).

 <div style="text-align:center"><img src="demo_files/fbank_adc.png" width="400"></div>

-The default `__call__` method of SCFilter is `out_type='samples'` which mimics the situation in the diagram with a single ADC and a per-channel sample-rate of 1 kHz.
-To do this sampling, the `__call__` method calls the `sample_sig_chans` method using the `num_samp_kind='max-same'` option which returns the maximum number of samples per channel possible with the same number of samples per channel.
+The default `filter_and_sample` method of SCFilter is `f_chan=DFLT_F_CHAN` which mimics the situation in the diagram with a single ADC and a per-channel sample-rate of 1 kHz.
+To do this sampling, the `filter_and_sample` method calls the `sample_sig_chans` method using the `num_samp_kind='max-same'` option which returns the maximum number of samples per channel possible with the same number of samples per channel.
 The corresponding sampling time points for each channel are also returned.

 ```python